-NOTE Another format is a saved context.
+NOTE 1 Another format is a saved context.

 The process of converting a sensitive area to a private area requires that the sensitive area be marshaled to its canonical form.
-This marshaled structure is then encrypted using a key derived from the parent's symmetric seed.
+This marshaled structure is then encrypted using a key derived from the Storage Parent's symmetric seed (seedValue).
 An HMAC is performed over the data with the Name of the associated sensitive area include in the HMAC.
 The combination of the HMAC and the encrypted sensitive area is a key's private area.

-NOTE Similar protections are used when an object is context saved or duplicated.
+NOTE 2 Similar protections are used when an object is context saved or duplicated.